FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Proposed methodology

 \subsection{Tokenization, model architecture and modality fusion}

-The model treats each column of the numerical input data as one input token, which is first processed by an embedding layer that maps all the data into an embedding vector space.
+The model treats each column { of a demo array} as one input token, which is first processed by an embedding layer that maps all the data into an embedding vector space.
 A learnable positional encoding is applied to the input embeddings to differentiate between different types of input data and different examples.
 Specifically, the positional embeddings are the same for each data category, e.g., coarse solution or error term, within the same example.
-For the optional textual data, we utilize a pretrained language model.
+For the optional textual data, we utilize a pre-trained language model.
 The textual data are first mapped into a separate embedding space.
 The embedding vectors of the numerical data are then concatenated with the text embeddings.

 After concatenation, the resulting input sequence is fed into a decoder-only transformer model.
 To ensure that the model does not “see” the error terms it is asked to predict, we use a masking design in the attention blocks similar to those used in FMint \cite{song2024fmintbridginghumandesigned} and ICON-LM \cite{yang2024ICON-LM}.
-In particular, the mask is designed such that when predicting the error terms for the previous examples, the textual information, time stamp, noise realizations, coarse solutions, and error terms are not masked out; for the current example, the token attends to the time stamp, noise realizations, and coarse solutions but not to the error terms.
+In particular, the mask is designed such that when predicting the error terms for the previous examples, the textual information, time stamp, noise values, coarse solution values, and error terms are not masked out; for the current example, the token attends to the time stamp, noise values, and coarse solution values but not to the error terms.

 The output from the transformer blocks is passed through a multi-layer perceptron head to align the dimensions, producing the final corresponding error correction terms for the queried coarse solution.